Pamblam/fuckit/README.md

 ## Site Admin Scripts

-Aside from content management, Fuckit uses CLI scripts for all administration tasks.
+Aside from content management, Milton CMS uses CLI scripts for all administration tasks.
 All of which are set as `npm` scripts.

  - `npm run build`: Changes the import aliases to point to files in your theme directoy (if any) and runs Webpack to build the Javascript and transpile the React.
  - `npm run create_user`: If you want to have multiple users creating content, you can add another one with this script.
  - `npm run edit_user <username or id>`: Conveiniencce script to edit a user based on their ID or username.
  - `npm run set_theme <theme directory>`: This sets the theme in the config file after running some checks.
 After running this successfully, you'll still need to rebuild the app with `npm run build`.
- - `npm run update <path to new version>`: Update the existing Fuckit instance to a new version whie retaining all content and themes.
-See the *Updating Fuckit* section below.
+ - `npm run update <path to new version>`: Update the existing Milton CMS instance to a new version whie retaining all content and themes.
+See the *Updating Milton CMS* section below.

 ## Themeing and customizing